carpentries-incubator/intro-image-classification-cnn/episodes/03-build-cnn.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Know the different layers: input, hidden (fully connected [dense]
 - Understand how a convolutional neural network differs from an artificial neural network
-- Explain the terms: kernel, filter, back prop
+- Explain the terms: kernel, filter
+- Know the different layers: dense, convolutional, pooling, flatten

 ::::::::::::::::::::::::::::::::::::::::::::::::